buzz-bot

 On startup the bot automatically calls setWebhook to register WEBHOOK_URL with Telegram.

 4b.
-Run with Docker (recommended for production)
+Run with Docker (single server)

 docker compose up -d